 Furthermore, when you separate out the fiber from the fruit, you are primarily left with sugar and a lot of it.
 Excess sugar intake is associated with certain health risks.

-For example, one large orange contains about 17.2 grams of sugar and 4.4 grams of fiber.
+For example, one large orange contains about 17.2 grams of sugar and 4.4 grams of fiber (4).
 Imagine juicing that single orange.
 You would attain very little orange juice from just that one orange.
 You would need to juice many oranges in order to get a full glass of juice.
 Now multiply the sugar in a single orange by the amount of oranges you need to juice to get one glass of OJ – that is a lot of sugar!
-In comparison, if you ate a whole orange, you would only consume the sugar from that single orange and also have the additional benefits of fiber.
+In comparison, if you ate a whole orange, you would only consume the sugar from that single orange and also get the benefits of fiber.

 Fruit Juice Contains More Fructose